jleynes/google-homepage/README.md

 # google-homepage
-A copy of the Google search page using HTML and CSS
+A rough copy of the Google search page using HTML and CSS

 For The Odin Project